Granite vanity bathroom remodel in Media, PA by Fedor Fabrication

 Can you expand my primary bath into the adjacent closet or bedroom?

 Yes — it’s the single most common Media primary-bath ask.
 Original borough primary baths run 40–60 sq ft, which won’t fit a double vanity, walk-in shower, and freestanding tub.
-Absorbing an adjacent closet, small bedroom, or hall section is usually feasible; we bring in Rise Engineering when a load path is involved.
+Absorbing an adjacent closet, small bedroom, or hall section is usually feasible; we bring in a Pennsylvania-registered structural engineer when a load path is involved.
 Adding 30–60 sq ft typically adds $15K–$30K depending on whether we’re moving a load-bearing wall and relocating plumbing.

 Should I keep the old tub, or convert to a walk-in shower?